 Are you a homeschooling guru, while your spouse believes in free-spirited play?
 Do you find yourself wondering how the hell you missed your spouse’s permissive attitude towards screen time, while you more carefully monitor the kids T.V.?
 Are you arguing about how the kids should behave during dinner and bathtime?
 If so, you’re not alone.

 Co-parenting has never been so exclusive and intensive.
 In close proximity, your differing parenting styles will not only become apparent, but they will also get magnified.
 And, your kids can pick up on this.
-Once they start playing one parent off the other, your relationship problems will get worse.
+Parenting a teenager is tough on couples, and once they start playing one parent off the other, your relationship problems will get worse.
 Therapists call this triangulation, and over time, it causes structural and long-lasting cracks in family units.